Information Security Policy

 Management of Removable Media

 Removable media device is a key medium for any malware that will be injected into Personiv systems.
 Hence, it is completely restricted in all systems and controlled by an Antivirus application.
-Any activities related to use of these removable media can be easily identified and reported by the system administrator.
+Any activities related to the use of these removable media can be easily identified and reported by the system administrator.

 There is no set mechanism for ensuring a secure system on the network since any security framework can be subverted or compromised, if not from outside then surely from within.
 Eventually to secure a system is to implement distinctive layers of cybersecurity so an attacker must compromise two or more systems to gain access to critical assets.
 The initial phase enforcing policies is to define the policies that will be enforced or implemented.
 Safety efforts often limit employees in their working practice and make some activities less convenient which results in a compulsion to increase security regulations.
-Network policies, along these lines, administer how a system ought to be implemented and configured to streamline employees’ task in ordinary conditions and also controls how to respond amid the event of abnormalities.
+Network policies, along these lines, administer how a system ought to be implemented and configured to streamline employees’ tasks in ordinary conditions and also controls how to respond amid the event of abnormalities.

 It is done by identifying different network segments with different security requirements while designing cybersecurity for the network.
 Some, on the other hand, will be openly accessible.
 Hence, to implement cybersecurity for different divisions or subdivisions, there are erect perimeters that can only be crossed by certain types of traffic in the form of Public network, Private network, and Semi-private network.